Nicky English: Wexford have the energy but can they contain TJ Reid?

 TJ Reid: has been in superb form and will pose Wexford major problems in the crunch encounter at Wexford Park.
 Photograph: Morgan Treacy/Inpho

-Even if the quality of hurling hasn’t been as impressive in the second year of the experimental championship, it’s hard to argue with a last weekend that sees eight of the 10 counties in with a chance of either reaching the provincial final or seeing their championship come to an abrupt end.
+Even if the quality of hurling hasn’t been as impressive in the second year of the experimental championship, it’s hard to argue with a last weekend that sees seven of the 10 counties in with a chance of either reaching the provincial final and seven at risk of seeing their championship come to an abrupt end.

 Leinster has been really interesting.
 By virtue of a second-half surge against Dublin and not playing for three weeks Kilkenny’s stock soared because their rivals were seen to be heading in the other direction.